tomzorz/Citadel/README.md

     * this is to embed things like rss readers, GTD tools etc...
     * I don't want to implement a bunch of 3rd party APIs, so this seems like an easy solution
     * maybe css injection and other things could come in handy here
+   * countdowns
+    * countdown for non-immediate events
+    * countdown items have: name, target datetime, description, weight (for ordering)
 * auth
   * for one user or multiple
   * could be disabled, or limited to editing only